canonical/k8s-snap/docs/src/howto/networking/default-dns.md

 ```bash
 sudo k8s help disable
 ```
-To continue with the `Configuring DNS` section, enable dns again.
+To continue with the `Configure DNS` section, enable dns again.

 ## Configure DNS
 Discover your configuration options by running: